mdavids/rfc/content/draft-davids-forsalereg-16.md

 <!-- TODO https://www.rfc-editor.org/rfc/rfc7553.html noemen, of zelfs opnemen? -->
 ### furi
-This content tag is intended to contain a human-readable and machine-parseable URI that conveys information to interested parties.
+This content tag is intended to contain a human-readable and machine-parseable URI that can be used by interested parties to retrieve further information.

 While the syntax allows any URI scheme, only the following schemes are **RECOMMENDED** for use: `http` and `https` [@RFC9110], `mailto` [@RFC6068; @RFC6530, (see) section 11.1], and `tel` [@RFC3966].